iamDecode/sklearn-pmml-model/README.md

 ## Contributing

 Feel free to make a contribution.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## License